meniRoy/node-leak-hunter/README.md

  v8 gc Is responsible Deduction of unused Memory And reuse the memory occupied by dead objects

- The algorithm V8 GC (Orinoco) uses is (The tracing algorithm)[https://en.wikipedia.org/wiki/Tracing_garbage_collection] Which basically means In order to know which objects are not in use aka Dead objects and need to be Reclaimed for reuse in the future
- We trace a set of root objects Every object that is reachable From those root objects Is an object that can be used by the program and therefore a cold alive
+ The algorithm V8 GC (Orinoco) uses is (The tracing algorithm)[https://en.wikipedia.org/wiki/Tracing_garbage_collection] Which basically means In order to know which objects are not in use aka Dead objects and need to be Reclaimed We trace a set of root objects Every object that is reachable From those root objects Is an object that can be used by the program and therefore is a alive

  Any other object is a dead object that no one needs anymore